jinikeda/weads/Development_Note.md

 # NOTE

+## Books
+- A Blue carbon primer: the state of coastal wetland carbon science, practice and policy
+- not sure

 NWI classification
 - 8 = salt marsh (regularly flooded) -> follow with tidal cycle
 - 9 = mangrove